joshed-io/estelle-and-josh/site/content/story/one.md

 I didn't meet Estelle at a bar, a restaurant, at work or through a friend.
 I didn't meet Estelle on the Internet.
 I met Estelle in a mud pit 8,000 miles from home.

 The mud in this pit was a mixture of gravel and clay.
-As volunteers, Estelle and I excavated it by the handful and turned into adobe bricks.
+As volunteers, Estelle and I excavated it by the handful and turned it into light-brown adobe bricks.
 We were two of around thirty international volunteers staying at the Mindfulness Project in the Issan region of Thailand.

 It was July of 2015.